moebrowne/bash-argument-parser/README.md

 If you need to pass in non-argument stings along side your arguments you just need to add the end of arguments marker `--` and anything that follows wont be parsed as an argument but instead will be assigned to a numbered positional argument:

-For example running: `./script.sh --arg1 --arg2 -- file1 file2 -f file5 fileN`
+For example running: `./script.sh --arg1 --arg2 -- file1 file2 -f file5`

 Will be parsed as: